The Origin of the 300 km s$^{-1}$ Stream Near Segue 1: Stream Member Selection

 The SEGUE (Sloan Extension for Galactic Understanding and Exploration) 1 \& 2 surveys collected $R \sim 1800$ spectra in the $3900-9000$~\AA\ wavelength range for $\sim 240,000$ stars with $14 < g < 20.3$ across a wide range of spectral types \citep{yanny2009segue}.
 The SEGUE data releases provide the radial velocity for every star, and, if the spectrum is of sufficient S/N, stellar atmospheric parameters such as metallicity, surface gravity, and effective temperature from the SEGUE Stellar Parameter Pipeline (SSPP) (\citealt{lee2008segue}, \citealt{lee2008segue2}, \citealt{allendeprieto2008segue}, \citealt{smolinski2011segue}, \citealt{lee2011alpha}).

 To search for 300S members from the SEGUE surveys, we begin by selecting stars in the region displayed in Figure~3 from B16 with velocities between 275~\kms\ and 325~\kms, and with uncertainties of less than 10~\kms.
+To ensure that we do not have duplicate entries, we select stars that have the `scienceprimary' flag set to 1.
 The spatial distribution of SEGUE stars with velocities near 300~\kms\ does not obviously reveal the presence of the stream, so we make another spatial cut by selecting stars that are less than 0.75\degr\ away from the center of the stream trace shown in Figure~\ref{fig:mempos}.
-There are 14 entries from the SEGUE survey that pass this stricter criterion, but two of them correspond to the same star, PSO J105127.367+144705.996.
-In reporting its values, we select the entry with the lower uncertainty in velocity.
-Thus, a total of 13 stars pass the velocity and position cuts, shown in Figures~\ref{fig:mempos}, \ref{fig:vel_ra} and \ref{fig:memdistr} as pink squares.
+A total of 13 stars pass the velocity and position cuts, shown in Figures~\ref{fig:mempos}, \ref{fig:vel_ra} and \ref{fig:memdistr} as pink squares.

 In selecting for photometric members, we apply the same criterion described in Section \ref{sec:apogee_members}, leaving 6 candidates.
 One of the stars, PSO J104717.120+145503.948, should lie on the RGB of the stream at an extinction-corrected $r$-band magnitude of 16.65.
 However, its atmospheric parameters determined from SEGUE spectroscopy, $T_{\rm eff} = 5353$~K and $\log {g} = 4.4$, suggest that it is a main sequence star.
 Thus, we exclude this star from the member sample.